Accessibility Tools

 Golden eagle

-The largest walking bird in the Alps actively hunts for prey ranging from marmots to chamois fawns, and does not disdain the carcasses of fallen game.
-Marmots make up almost half of the golden eagle’s prey, but snow hares, foxes and lambs are also on its menu.
-The golden eagle is a “grip killer” that seizes its victims with its talons in a rapid approach and pierces them with a force of 70 kg per square centimetre.
-For comparison: a person develops a maximum of 20 kilograms per square centimetre when shaking hands.
-The narrow beak is only used to cut up the prey.
-The eagle’s bold gaze possesses vision that is about three times as powerful as that of a human.
+The largest walking bird in the Alps actively hunts for prey ranging from marmots to chamois fawns and does not disdain the carcasses of fallen game.
+Marmots make up almost half of the golden eagle's prey, but snow hares, foxes and lambs are also on its menu.
+The golden eagle is a "grip killer" that grabs its victims with its talons in a rapid approach and pierces them with a force of 70 kg per square centimetre.
+By way of comparison, humans develop a maximum of 20 kilograms per square centimetre when gripping.
+The sharp beak is only used to cut up the prey.
+The eagle's bold gaze has eyesight that is about three times as powerful as that of a human.
 In the 19th century, the hunter himself became the hunted.
 It mutated from a heraldic bird to an enemy that was almost wiped out.
-Thanks to protection regulations, the population in the Alps has increased to around 1,700 breeding pairs.
+Thanks to conservation regulations, the population in the Alps has increased to around 1,700 breeding pairs.

 Aquila chrysaetos